Are Tesla batteries prone to catching fire?

 Secured with SHA-256 Encryption

-Are Teslas the safest electric cars?
+Are Teslas the Safest Electric Cars

 Teslas are generally safe cars — and they certainly advertise the safety of their vehicles — but how do they compare to other electric vehicles?
 Despite some common problems, there are plenty of safe electric cars to choose from.